-- The inverter RX and TX signals must be respectively connected to the master TX and RX signals, besides the reference signal (GND) connection. - The RS232 interface is very susceptible to interference.
-For that reason the cable used for the communication must be as short as possible always less than 10 meters and must be laid separately from the power input and motor cables.
+- The frequency inverter RX and TX signals must be connected respectively to the master TX and RX, besides the connection of the reference signal (GND). - The RS232 interface is very susceptible to interferences.
+Therefore, the cable used for communication must be as short as possible always shorter than ten meters. - The passage of the cable must be done separately (and if possible distant) from the power supply cables. - All network devices must be properly grounded, preferably to the same connection with the ground.